story-ai/story-ai.github.io/biology.md

         - >-
           1. Understand how life processes depend on molecules whose structure is related to their function.
-        - >-
+        - |-
-          2. Understand how the fundamental units of living organisms are cells, which may be part of highly adapted structures including tissues, organs and organ systems, enabling living processes to be performed effectively.
+          2. Understand how the fundamental units of living organisms are cells.
           .
         - >-
-          3. Understand how living organisms may form populations of single species, communities of many species and ecosystems, interacting with each other, with the environment and with humans in many different ways.
+          3. Understand how living organisms may form populations of single species, communities of many species and ecosystems, interacting with each other, with the environment and with humans.
         - >-
           4. Understand how living organisms are interdependent and show adaptations to their environment.
+        - 5. Understand how life on Earth is dependent on photosynthesis.
         - >-
-          5. Understand how life on Earth is dependent on photosynthesis in which green plants and algae trap light from the Sun to fix carbon dioxide and combine it with hydrogen from water to make organic compounds and oxygen.
+          6. Understand how organic compounds are used as fuels in cellular respiration.
         - >-
-          6. Understand how organic compounds are used as fuels in cellular respiration to allow the other chemical reactions necessary for life.
-        - >-
           7. Understand how the chemicals in ecosystems are continually cycling through the natural world.
         - >-
           8. Understand how the characteristics of a living organism are influenced by its genome and its interaction with the environment.
-        - >-
-          9. Understand how evolution occurs by a process of natural selection and accounts both for biodiversity and how organisms are all related to varying degrees.
+        - 9. Understand how evolution occurs by a process of natural selection.
       image:
         alignment: left
         url: /img/Rocket.svg